Seriously?!

 ACLU of Louisiana @aclu.louisiana

-Wednesday May 06, 2026
+May 6, 2026

-Wednesday May 06, 2026
+May 6, 2026

 Courts are doing things.
 Louisiana is doing things.
 The Fifth Circuit is doing things.
 None of it is good.
 Pour yourself something strong and join Ellie and Michelle as they try to make sense of the week that was.
 The SCOTUS opinion in Louisiana v.
 Callais dropped this week and Alito is gaslighting us all.
 And a three-judge Fifth Circuit panel effectively reinstated in-person prescription requirements for mifepristone — nationwide.